Vinyl Sessions is back with Beatles event in Harrogate with rare original 60s equipment for Abbey Road

-Organisers of Vinyl Sessions which returns live next week for the first time in three years with a Beatles special is not only promising original Abbey Road speakers for the charity event but John Lennon's favoured receiver.
+Organisers of Vinyl Sessions which returns tonight, Wednesday for the first time in three years with a Beatles special, is not only promising original Abbey Road speakers for the charity event but John Lennon's favoured receiver.

-After raising more than £14,000 for Harrogate Hospital before Covid via a series of classic rock album events, the Friends of Harrogate Hospital fundraising event is back in person.
+After raising nearly £20,000 over the years for Harrogate Hospital before Covid via a series of classic rock album events, the Friends of Harrogate Hospital fundraising event is back in person.

-Taking place next Wednesday, May 10 at 7.30pm at Horticap on Otley Road in Harrogate, Vinyl Sessions’ founder Colin Paine is thrilled by the incredible vintage equipment he is set to unleash for the Abbey Road album event.
+Taking place on Wednesday, May 10 at 7.00pm at Horticap on Otley Road in Harrogate, Vinyl Sessions’ founder Colin Paine is thrilled by the incredible vintage equipment he is set to unleash for the Abbey Road album event.

 Colin said: “Not only are we using the original Abbey Road EMI Radford Monitor Speakers but also John Lennon's favoured Sony STR6120 Receiver.